Hyperbolic fringe signal for twin impurity quasiparticle interference

-\textit{Conclusion and outlook.---} The hyperbolic fringe (HF) pattern from twin impurity QPI provides a complementary approach of detection to learn about phase information associated with SC order.
-While conventional pairing necessitates magnetic twin impurities to generate the HF pattern, chiral SC and $s_{\pm}$-wave multi-pocket SC already exhibit an HF signal for non-magnetic impurities.
-Upon closer inspection of the principal underlying mathematical structure, it is apparent that the HF signal is not special to SC, but can potentially also appear in entirely different contexts such as topological insulators (TIs).
-For instance, the Qi-Wu-Zhang (QWZ) model on a two-dimensional lattice (\cite{PhysRevB.74.085308}) for time-reversal TIs exhibits a Hamiltonian that is form invariant to a chiral $p$-wave SC.
+\textit{Conclusion and outlook.---} The hyperbolic fringe (HF) pattern from twin impurity QPI provides a complementary approach of detecting phase information associated with SC order.
+While conventional pairing necessitates magnetic twin impurities to generate an HF signal, chiral SC and $s_{\pm}$-wave multi-pocket SC already exhibit HF signal for non-magnetic impurities.
+Upon closer inspection of the principal underlying mathematical structure, it is apparent that the HF signal is not special to SC, but can potentially appear in entirely different contexts such as topological insulators (TIs).
+For instance, the Qi-Wu-Zhang model on a two-dimensional lattice (\cite{PhysRevB.74.085308}) for time-reversal symmetry breaking TIs exhibits a {\textit{k}-space} Hamiltonian that {has the same form as} a chiral $p$-wave SC.
 It is hence plausible that the HF signature of twin impurities should also appear in the loop contribution to the TI LDOS distribution in the topologically non-trivial regime.
-For other TIs and topological materials such as graphene, the QPI pattern on the surface around two impurities presents itself as a valuable perspective for future study.
+For other TIs and topological materials such as graphene, the QPI pattern on the surface around twin impurities presents itself as a valuable perspective for future study.

 \textit{Acknowledgments.---} R.T. thanks his mentor and friend Shoucheng Zhang for a discussion which has provided the inspiration for this project.
 This work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through Project-ID 258499086 - SFB 1170 and through the W\"urzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter - ct.qmat Project-ID 390858490 - EXC 2147.
 This work is also supported by the Singapore National Research Foundation QEP grant (Grant No. NRF2021-QEP2-02-P09).